wgroeneveld/jefklakscodex/content/about.md

 This site was built using [Hugo](http://gohugo.io/).
 Heavily modified template by <a href="https://bootstrapious.com/free-templates" class="external">Bootstrapious.com</a>
 <!-- Not removing this link is part of the licence conditions of the template.
 Thanks for understanding :) -->
 &amp; ported to Hugo by <a href="https://github.com/kishaningithub">Kishan B</a>.

+[^1]: This website uses an [anonymized IP](https://support.google.com/analytics/answer/2763052?hl=en) form of Google Analytics for the sole purpose of tracking website traffic.